-Katharin Rundus is a nationally recognized teacher, conductor and singer.
+Katharin Rundus, DMA is a nationally recognized teacher, conductor, singer and author.
 As a gifted soprano, Dr. Rundus has performed in opera, oratorio and musical theater productions in Italy, Germany, England as well as in the US.
-Recent solo performances include concerts at the Renee and Henry Segerstrom Concert Hall, Meng Hall at California State University, Fullerton, and the Corona Del Mar Baroque Festival.
+Recent solo performances include concerts at the Renée and Henry Segerstrom Concert Hall, Meng Hall at California State University, Fullerton, and the Corona Del Mar Baroque Festival.
 Since 2002 she has maintained a dynamic voice studio at Bob Cole Conservatory of Music, and she teaches the vocal pedagogy lecture class, Vocal Development.

-Dr. Rundus received the Bachelor of Music degree from Coe College, the Master of Music degree from Westminster Choir College and the Doctor of Musical Arts from the Claremont Graduate University where she studied and researched the use of spectral analysis in the voice studio.
-Additionally, she has studied the science of vocal production with Ingo Titze and Katherine Verdolini at the National Center for Voice and Speech, receiving a certificate in Vocology.
+Dr. Rundus received a Bachelor of Music degree from Coe College, a Master of Music degree from Westminster Choir College and a Doctor of Musical Arts from the Claremont Graduate University, where she studied and researched the use of spectral analysis in the voice studio.
+She continued her studies in voice production and voice habilitation post-doctorate with Ingo Titze and Katherine Verdolini at the National Center for Voice and Speech, receiving a certificate in Vocology.